-In this comprehensive guide to solar batteries, we cover all the basics.
+In this comprehensive guide to solar batteries, I cover all the basics.

 How does a solar battery work?

 Solar batteries store the energy produced by solar panels.

 It stores the energy in an electrolyte as chemical energy before converting it to electrical energy when the battery is in use.

 Batteries convert chemical energy into electrical energy through the process of a redox reaction.

 What is a deep cycle battery?

 A deep cycle battery allows you to draw more energy from it without damaging it.

 Up to 50% of the energy in a deep cycle battery is usable without damaging the battery.